H4HWV2011/msjarvis-public-docs/thesis/01-quantarithmia.md

 **The lens through which MountainShares is analyzed** as an institutional prototype attempting to implement spatial justice through technical design.
 The thesis evaluates MountainShares not just as "a blockchain project" but as a test of whether Quantarithmia's theoretical predictions about reciprocity, leakage, and local authority can be encoded into working economic infrastructure.

 **The framework connecting technical architecture to ethical commitments**.
-Quantarithmia explains why Ms. Jarvis is built the way it is—consciousness bridge as mandatory infrastructure, 69‑DGM cascade validation, ZIP/county‑keyed resource registry, Community Champions validation—because these design choices operationalize reciprocity as stability law and power accountability to place.
+Quantarithmia explains why Ms. Jarvis is built the way it is — consciousness bridge as mandatory infrastructure, 69‑DGM cascade validation, ZIP/county‑keyed resource registry, Community Champions validation, and the EEG neurobiological rhythm layer — because these design choices operationalize reciprocity as stability law and power accountability to place.

 ## Quantarithmia as Economic Geographic Contribution